misleadingname/scavenger/README.md

 try_files $uri $uri/ /index.php;
 ```

+## Maintenance scripts

+Scavenger contains a `Maintenance` folder within it's internals folder.
+It contains helper scripts to be ran with the
+CLI. (e.g. `php Update.php`)

+### The list of scripts and some documentation

+- `Update.php`
+    - Updates the current Scavenger version to the latest version.
+Optionally a version label can be put to specify the
+      branch that it'll update to.

 ## Closing notes

 The reason why I made Scavenger was because I was very displeased after seeing how complex Laravel is for the scope of
 my projects, I don't need database ORMs or other fancy-schmaltzy things.

 Hopefully you'll find Scavenger useful for one of your projects.

 ...

 [//]: # (> [!NOTE])